Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 • Activation trigger: If user has NOT completed [activation event] within 72 hours of signup → Send onboarding recovery email + fire in-app tooltip

-• Retention trigger: If login frequency drops 40% below user’s 30-day average for 14+ consecutive days → Alert CSM via Slack + send personalized re-engagement email
+• Retention trigger: If login frequency drops 40% below the user’s 30-day average for 14+ consecutive days → Alert CSM via Slack + send personalised re-engagement email

 • Expansion trigger: If user reaches 80% of plan usage limit AND has logged in 4+ times this week → Surface upgrade prompt in-app + notify account manager

 Thresholds will need tuning.
 Start with your best guess based on historical data, then adjust based on results.
-Platforms like NVECTA let you configure these rules and iterate on them without rebuilding workflows from scratch.
+Platforms like NVECTA let you configure and iterate on these rules without rebuilding workflows from scratch.

 Step 4 — Connect Triggers to Automated Responses